-He’s a good dad, but he wasn’t sure he could raise a little girl alone.
+Kayla’s dad is a good dad, but he wasn’t sure he could raise a little girl alone.
 He’s been nervous for a long time too.

-He tells her how he’s always been proud: “I just watched you.
+Now, he tells her how he’s always been proud: “I just watched you.
 You did all that.”
 She “just grew up on her own.”

 Even though it wasn’t true, this is the message she got.
 Kayla must have felt, from the time she was very small – that she had to be big and figure things out for herself.